Frequently Asked Questions for Parents and Families

 Siblings are welcome to visit for the day; however, siblings under the age of 18 are not permitted to spend the night in the residence halls.
 More information regarding the Guest Policy can be found in the Student Handbook in the Office of Residential Life section.

-Living learning communities, commonly known as LLCs, are communities within our first-year residence areas.
+Enhanced Learning Communities, commonly known as ELCs, are communities within our first-year residence areas.
 Students are grouped together based upon their intended major or common interest.
-Each LLC works directly with a faculty advisor and a RA who plan programs, field trips, and other activities based upon the theme of each LLC.
-For more information about LLCs, click here.
+Each ELC works directly with a faculty advisor and a RA who plan programs, field trips, and other activities based upon the theme of each ELC.
+For more information about ELCs, click here.

 Click here for the academic calendar that will provide this information.